 Anastasia: “Atmospheric Autumns in Krakow are the Best”

 Anastasia (@anastasia_zhur on Instagram) is a photographer and blogger who captures magical moments from her life, work, and travels.
 She is always looking for new faces and interesting locations.
-Anastasia was born and raised in Kiev, but has been living in Krakow for several years.
+Anastasia hails from Kiev, but has lived in Krakow for several years.

 “Of course, I will gladly share my favourite places.
 My number one favourite thing about Krakow is the autumn season.
 Autumn in Krakow is a special time, the season is so surprisingly atmospheric.
 It seems to me that the absolute best time to travel to Krakow and enjoy a city trip is September.